Joan of Arc was a French heroine who played a significant military role during the Anglo-French Hundred Years’ War.

 Joan of Arc reached Orleans in April.
 By this time, the city had been under English siege for five months.
 Joan’s arrival coincided with a change in the fortunes of the French defenders.
 The defenders were able to capture one English fortification after another over the month of May.

-Joan led the troops in the frontlines, though not directly a part of the combat.
-She suffered an arrow wound near her neck but survived.
+Joan of Arc led the French troops in the front-lines.
+Though not directly a part of the combat, she suffered an arrow wound near her neck but survived .
 Within days, the English were forced to retreat from Orleans.

 Following the Orleans victory of French, Joan came to be considered as being the instrument of divine providence.
 She was consequently involved in major war councils where further offensive against the English was discussed.
 On her advice, the French aimed for Reims which lay deep in English-controlled territory.